Baseball card: 1900–1920

 At the same time, many other non-tobacco companies started producing and distributing baseball trade cards to the public.
-Between 1909 and 1911, The American Caramel Company produced the E90-1 series and 1911 saw the introduction of the 'Zee Nut' card.
-These sets were produced over a 28-year span by the Collins-McCarthy Company of California.
-By the mid-teens companies such as The Sporting News magazine began sponsoring card issues.
+Between 1909 and 1911, The American Caramel Company produced the E90-1 series, and 1911 saw the introduction of the 'Zee Nut' card.
+These sets were produced over 28 years by the Collins-McCarthy Company of California.
+By the mid-teens, companies such as The Sporting News magazine began sponsoring card issues.
 Caramel companies like Rueckheim Bros. & Eckstein were among the first to put 'prizes' in their boxes.
-In 1914, they produced the first of two Cracker Jack card issues, which featured players from both major leagues as well as players from the short lived Federal League.
-As the teens drew to a close, the Chicago-based Boston Store Department company also issued a set.
+In 1914, they produced the first of two Cracker Jack card issues, which featured players from both major leagues as well as players from the short-lived Federal League.
+The Chicago-based Boston Store Department company also issued a set as the teens drew to a close.

 1920–1930

-After the end of World War I in 1918, baseball card production lulled for a few years as foreign markets were not yet developed and the United States' economy was transitioning away from wartime production.
-This trend would continue until the late 1930s when the effects of the Great depression finally hit.
+After the end of World War I in 1918, baseball card production lulled for a few years as foreign markets were not yet developed and the United States economy was transitioning away from wartime production.
+This trend would continue until the late 1930s when the effects of the Great Depression finally hit.
 The twenties produced a second influx of caramel cards, a plethora of postcard issues, and a handful of cards from different regions of the world.
 During the first two years, an influx of strip cards hit the market.
 These cards were distributed in long strips and often cut by the consumer or the retailer in the store.

-The American Caramel Company re-emerged as a producer of baseball cards and started to distribute sets in 1922–1923.
-Few, if any cards, were produced in the mid-twenties until 1927 when companies like York Caramel of York, Pennsylvania started producing baseball cards.
+The American Caramel Company re-emerged as a baseball card producer and started distributing sets in 1922–1923.
+Few, if any cards were produced in the mid-twenties until 1927 when companies like York Caramel of York, Pennsylvania started making baseball cards.
 Cards with similar images as the York Caramel set were produced in 1928 for four ice cream companies, Yuengling's, Harrington's, Sweetman and Tharp's.

-In 1921, the Exhibit Supply Company of Chicago started to release issues on post card stock.
-Although they are considered a post card issue, many of the cards had statistics and other biographical information on the back.
+In 1921, the Exhibit Supply Company of Chicago started to release issues on postcard stock.
+Although they are considered a postcard issue, many cards had statistics and other biographical information on the back.

-1920 saw the emergence of the foreign markets after what was essentially an eight-year hiatus.
-Canadian products found their way to the market, including products branded by the Peggy Popcorn and Food Products company of Winnipeg, Manitoba from 1920 to 1926, and Willard's Chocolate Company from 1923 to 1924.
+1920 saw the emergence of foreign markets after what was essentially an eight-year hiatus.
+Canadian products found their way to the market, including products branded by the Peggy Popcorn and Food Products company of Winnipeg, Manitoba from 1920 to 1926 and Willard's Chocolate Company from 1923 to 1924.
 Other Canadian products came from ice cream manufacturers in 1925 and 1927, from Holland Creameries and Honey Boy, respectively.
 Billiken Cigars, a.k.a.
 "Cigarros Billiken", were distributed in Cuba from 1923 to 1924.